microsoftgraph/android-java-connect-rest-sample/README.md

 ![Build Status](https://office.visualstudio.com/_apis/public/build/definitions/0323e522-dd35-4fbf-8d8a-a3370491558c/444/badge)

->**Note:** We're in the process of updating this sample to use the [recommended auth library](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-libraries#compatible-client-libraries) for Android apps.
+>**Note:** We've updated this sample to use the [recommended auth library](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-libraries#compatible-client-libraries) for Android apps.

 > **Building apps for enterprise customers?** Your app may not work if your enterprise customer turns on enterprise mobility security features like <a href="https://azure.microsoft.com/en-us/documentation/articles/active-directory-conditional-access-device-policies/" target="_newtab">conditional device access</a>.
 In this case, you may not know and your customers may experience errors.